Logo VHM ABC

 Sinaloae milk snake (Lampropeltis triangulum sinaloae)

-The head is broad and slightly separated from the neck.
-Two natural variations are known, the well-known "tricolor" with the classic red-black-white-black band ring and the "bicolor" also called "mandarin" where the normally white band is orange to red in color.
-At the end of each scale is a small black dot.
-The melanin level increases as the snakes mature.
+The head is broad and somewhat separated from the neck.
+Two natural variations are known: the well-known "tricolor" with the classic red-black-white-black band ring, and the "bicolor," also called "mandarin," in which the normally white band is orange to red in color.
+There is a small black dot at the end of each scale.
+Melanin content increases as the snakes mature.
 Sometimes they are almost black with a faint pattern.

 Care

-Food: These snakes naturally have a very varied diet consisting of small mammals as well as a variety of lizards and snakes.
-Young animals also sometimes feed on small amphibians.
-In captivity, this species does extremely well on small mammals such as mice and young rats or mice
+Food: These snakes naturally have a very varied diet consisting of both small mammals and a variety of lizards and snakes.
+Young animals sometimes also feed on small amphibians.
+In captivity, this species does exceptionally well on small mammals such as mice and young rats or mice.

 Water bowl: Yes

-There is the choice to present the prey alive or dead.
+There is the choice of offering the prey live or dead.
 It is recommended to offer dead food.
-This is more practical and prevents the food animal from injuring your snake.
-It is also advised to offer the food animal with feeding tongs and to feed your snake outside the enclosure.
-This ensures that your hand is not associated with food and prevents your snake from reaching for your hand while feeding.
-If you do go for live food, you must supervise the feeding.
+This is more practical and prevents the prey animal from injuring your snake.
+It is also advisable to offer the prey animal with feeding tongs and to feed your snake outside the enclosure.
+This ensures that your hand is not associated with food and prevents your snake from reaching for your hand during feeding.
+If you do opt for live food, you must supervise the feeding.
 The prey animal can also injure the snake.
-Feed the rat snake separately, because when two snakes catch the same prey, they can injure each other and sometimes eat each other themselves.
-The ideal prey is about as wide as the widest part of the snake.
+Feed the snakes separately, because if two snakes catch the same prey, they can injure each other and sometimes even eat each other.
+The ideal prey is approximately as wide as the widest part of the snake.

 Water

-The water bowl in the accommodation must be large enough so that the hose can lie in it in its entirety. and will help to maintain humidity levels in the tank, the ideal humidity range is between 50% and 70%.
+The water bowl in the enclosure must be large enough so that the snake can lie in it completely. and will help maintain the humidity level in the tank; the ideal humidity range is between 40% and 60%.

 Cleaning

 A hygienic living environment is important to keep your snake healthy.
-To achieve this, the accommodation will have to be cleaned regularly.
-Cleaning once a week is enough.
-In order to prevent the build-up of bacteria, the entire accommodation must be cleaned and disinfected a few times a year.
+To achieve this, the enclosure must be cleaned regularly.
+Cleaning once a week is sufficient.
+To prevent the buildup of bacteria, the entire enclosure must be cleaned and disinfected several times a year.

 Handling

-to get the snake used to contact with people it is advisable to pick up and handle the animal from time to time, but how do you handle a snake, make sure you support the animal at the beginning of the body and halfway to the ends of the body.
-Never squeeze your hose while handling, as their vertebrae are fragile and can break easily.
-Also make sure your hands are washed and don't smell of food.
-Finally, do not handle your snake when it is molting and do not handle the animal after it has just eaten.
-The young snakes or snakes that have not been handled before can be defensive and can attack.
-The snake is not poisonous, but it is better to avoid bite marks.
-After several uses, the snake will get used to it on its own and become less defensive.
+To accustom the snake to contact with humans, it is advisable to pick up and handle the animal occasionally.
+However, when handling a snake, ensure that you support the animal at the base of the body and halfway down to the extremities.
+Never squeeze your snake while handling it, as their vertebrae are fragile and can break easily.
+Also, ensure that your hands are washed and do not smell of food.
+Finally, do not touch your snake when it is shedding, and do not touch the animal after it has just eaten.
+Young snakes or snakes that have not been handled before may be defensive and attack.
+The snake is not venomous, but it is best to avoid bite wounds.
+After repeated use, the snake will naturally get used to it and become less defensive.

 Housing

-Lying surface: 0.5 m2 and 1 raised platform per hose on which the snake can lie with its entire body.
+Lying surface: 0.5 m² and 1 raised platform per snake on which the snake can lie with its entire body.

 Hours of light: 12 hours